codeoverflow-org/nodecg-io-docs/docs/samples/twitch-addons.md

 5. Enter credentials for twitch.

    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your Twitch oauth Key in monaco (the texteditor on the right) in this format:
+Enter your Twitch oauth Key in monaco (the text-editor on the right) in this format:

     ```json
     {